smmckay/quex-mirror/doc/source/02-syntax/patterns/main.rst

 First, the syntactic means to specify context free regular expressions are introduced.
 Second, two sections elaborate on the specification of character sets and the use of queries into the Unicode database.
 Third, a section elaborates on pre- and post-contexts for regular expressions.

-Eventually, a final section introduces *regular expression algebra*.
+This section leaves purposely excludes the subject of *DFA algebra* and *cut/concatenate arithmetic*.
+While these subjects have their own description syntax, the related theory is likely beyond the scope of the praxis oriented user.
+Also, the author considers the findings on DFA algebra and cut/concatenation arithmetic as so important that they would the deserve a prominent place, such as a chapter on their own.

 .. toctree::